 Nathan's mission is to spread positivity, love and connection though music.
-This list of artists Nathan has worked with include Anacron, BUNT, Dam-Funk, Florence LaRue, Gingger Shankar, Henry Pope, Janice Freeman, KSHMR, Moses Sumney, and Saint Motel.
+This list of artists Nathan has worked with include Anacron, BUNT, Dam-Funk, Florence LaRue, Gingger Shankar, Henry Pope, Janice Freeman, KSHMR, Moses Sumney, Saint Motel, and The Untouchables.
 He has performed at Coachella, Lollapalooza, Sasquatch, Governor's Ball, UCLA Royce Hall, The Teragram Ballroom, The Late Late Show with James Corden, and Good Day LA.

 * * *